solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 Others told me they have implemented the integration using Active Directory Federation Services (ADFS) with better luck, so I'd look into that if possible.
 In our case the customer wasn't ready for ADFS quite yet, so we had to do the integration with LDAP.
-It's also possible to integrate with the AD using [WindowsMembershipProvider](http://world.episerver.com/documentation/Class-library/?documentId=cms/8/C3725E6D), if your frontend server is a member of the AD, which wasn't true in our case.
+It's also possible to integrate with the AD using [WindowsMembershipProvider](http://world.episerver.com/documentation/Class-library/?documentId=cms/8/C3725E6D), if your webserver is a member of the AD, which wasn't true in our case.
 I heard this is even more simple, but I have no first hand experience.